• Skip to primary navigation

 Instructions

 1. Steep the ginger.
-Add the Shaoxing wine, light soy sauce, dark soy sauce, 1 tablespoon of water, and ginger to a small bowl and allow the mixture to infuse for 30 minutes or up to an hour while you prepare the rest of the ingredients.
+Combine Shaoxing wine, light soy sauce, dark soy sauce, 1 tablespoon water, and ginger in a small bowl.
+Infuse for 30 minutes to 1 hour.

 3. Sauté the zucchini.
-Add 1 teaspoon (5g) of oil to a skillet set over medium heat, add the zucchini (or cabbage if using), season with salt to taste, and cook until the vegetables are tender and no moisture remains in the pan (see photos).
-Remove the mixture to a bowl to cool completely.
+Heat 1 teaspoon (5g) oil in a skillet over medium heat, add zucchini and salt to taste.
+Cook 5 minutes until tender and no moisture remains.
+Cool completely.

 5. Test the flavor of the chicken filling.
-Add the chives, and sautéed zucchini to the marinated chicken mixture, and stir well to combine.
-Pan-fry a small amount of filling in a lightly oiled skillet to make sure the seasonings are just right.
-Adjust the salt and any seasonings as needed.
+Pan-fry a small amount of filling in a lightly oiled skillet.
+Adjust the seasonings isf needed.

 Notes

-• You may substitute shredded or thinly sliced napa cabbage for the zucchini if desired.
+• Substitute shredded napa cabbage for the zucchini if desired.

 • Prep Time: 30 minutes